 |Das Haus||Pärnu mnt 29||33,4||91000||2725||500||6,6 %|

-The most similar apartments that can compared to those in DepotHouse are in the same district: the similarly sized and finished studio apartments in the Kauba 10 building.
-The spaces it provides for rental are one- or two-room guest apartments/offices ranging in size from 15.3-22.8 m2.
+The most similar spaces that can compared to those in DepotHouse are in the same district: the similarly sized and finished studio spaces in the Kauba 10 building.
+The spaces it provides for rental are one- or two-room guest spaces/offices ranging in size from 15.3-22.8 m2.

 Rental prices for these spaces average 390 EUR.
-The rental prices for larger, new one-room apartments are 500-550 EUR, making the smaller spaces more attractive to apartment-hunters with smaller budgets.
+The rental prices for larger, new one-room spaces are 500-550 EUR, making the smaller spaces more attractive to space-hunters with smaller budgets.